 This was not the travel article I hoped to write.
 If the certainty of your mortality scares you, please click away to cute Youtube cat videos now.

-As a writer, the act of writing is cathartic.
+The act of writing about traumatic experiences is cathartic.
 I write this account to record the experiences for myself and remind myself how blessed I am to be alive.
 But ultimately more importantly, I do it to help others avoid similar emotional trauma after a dog bite.